 A scheduling permit is issued when an examinee has completed the registration process and is allowed to schedule their test date.
 If you check the box for test accommodations on your exam application, a temporary hold will be placed on your scheduling permit.
 Checking the box does not initiate an accommodation request; you must still submit a request form and supporting documentation to Disability Services to initiate your request.
 Once a decision has been made, the hold will be released, and your scheduling permit will be issued to you several business days later.
 Once you have received your scheduling permit you may schedule your exam at any time.

-It usually takes 1–2 months to process a request, starting from the time we receive your completed application and all supporting documentation and have confirmed that your registration is current and complete.
+Please allow approximately 60 business days to process a request, starting from the time we receive your completed application and all supporting documentation and have confirmed that your registration is current and complete.

 Your file is typically reviewed by one or more doctoral-level psychological or medical professionals, depending on the basis of your request.
 Some requests are also reviewed, at NBME’s request, by external professionals.